laiquet/idtrackerai-enhanced/docs/source/user_guide/FAQs.rst

 -----------------------------------------------------------

 Orientation and posture can be computed a posteriori from the *blobs_collection.npy* file that idtracker.ai generates.
-In `this repository <https://gitlab.com/polavieja_lab/midline>`_ we provide an example where we compute the nose, tail and midline for fish.
+In https://gitlab.com/polavieja_lab/midline. we provide an example where we compute the nose, tail and midline for fish.

-You can also generate a small video for every animal in :ref:`video generators` and use it to get the posture with one of the AI based posture trackings (`Deeplabcut <http://www.mackenziemathislab.org/deeplabcut/>`_, `SLEAP <https://sleap.ai/>`_, ...).
+You can also generate a small video for every animal in :ref:`video generators` and use it to get the posture with one of the AI based posture trackings (:external:`Deeplabcut <http://www.mackenziemathislab.org/deeplabcut/>`, :external:`SLEAP <https://sleap.ai/>`, ...).

 Does idtracker.ai track single animals?
 ---------------------------------------